-Caspian tern - c.3,000 birds in New Zealand.
+Caspian tern - c.1300-1400 breeding pairs in New Zealand (Fitzgerald 2013).
 Sizes of colonies vary from year to year, but rarely exceed 100 pairs.
-An almost cosmopolitan species - breeding in all temperate continental regions except South America.
+An almost cosmopolitan species - breeding in all temperate continental regions except South America (Heather and Robertson 2005).
 No change in threat classification.

-Red-billed gull - Widespread and locally common, the three largest colonies each have >5,000 breeding pairs but have shown evidence of population declines in recent years.
+Red-billed gull - Widespread and locally common, the three largest colonies each have >5,000 breeding pairs but have shown evidence of population declines in recent years (Heather and Robertson 2005).
 Threat classification has deteriorated from Chronically Threatened-Gradual Decline (Hitchmough et al. 2007).

 New Zealand dabchick - New Zealand endemic.
-Population c.1,700, all in the North Island, with c.500 present on the Volcanic Plateau.
+An estimated population c.1,900-2,000, almost all in the North Island (Szabo 2013b), with c.500 present on the Volcanic Plateau (Heather and Robertson 2005).
 Presumed extinct in the South Island.
 Threat classification has deteriorated from At Risk-Sparse (Hitchmough et al. 2007).